 On January 12, we learn that the person moved to Berkeley on January 10, so we submit a new document.
 To go with this new Berkeley document, MarkLogic creates a document to reflect the person’s time in Alameda as we know it now.
 MarkLogic also updates our first Alameda document to give it a system end date.
 That first document is now a historical record of what we knew about the person prior to January 12:

 On January 15, we discover a mistake: the person actually moved to Berkeley on January 8.
-No problem—we insert a revised document for Berkeley and MarkLogic creates a new one for Alameda, with the valid time range adjusted.
+Not a problem— all we need to do is insert a revised document for Berkeley and MarkLogic creates a new one for Alameda, with the valid time range adjusted.
 It also sets the system end times for the previous set:

 On January 18, we find out the person we are tracking isn’t who we thought they were.
 The previous information is now invalid, so we perform a bitemporal delete.
 Behind the scenes, MarkLogic updates the end values in the latest set of documents (rather than actually deleting documents from the file system):